Collection of Resources On Home Care

 Guide to The Changes To Expect When Elderly

 The Guide To The Changes To Expect When Elderly is a compilation of information to assist Caregivers deliver great quality care to their Loved One’s at home by understanding their needs and challenges as they age.

 It is comprised of three sections, which collectively address:

 The Impact of Ageing;

 The Basic Needs of Seniors; and

 The Guide To Common Elderly Health Conditions is a compilation of information to assist Home based Caregivers to understand and manage the most common health conditions that Older Australians often experience.

 By being on the lookout for the symptoms of these conditions, the primary Caregiver can more effectively manage their Loved One’s current condition and possibly save them from a catastrophic event.
 Being aware of what to do in an emergency situation is critical to keep your Loved One safe.

 Guide to Communicating with Seniors

-The Guide to Communicating With Seniors is a compilation of information to assist Caregivers deliver great quality care to their Loved One’s at home by understanding their needs and challenges.
+The Guide to Communicating With Seniors is a compilation of information to assist Caregivers deliver great quality care at home by understanding the needs and challenges of Seniors.